exanauts/Argos.jl/docs/src/quickstart/cpu.md

 Unless explicitly specified, Argos solves the OPF on the CPU.
-Argos provides 3 different methods to solve the OPF, all relying on the interior-point method.
+Argos provides 3 different methods to solve the OPF, all relying on the interior-point method (IPM).

 ---